Jesús Malverde: History

-According to the mythology of Malverde's life, Cañedo derisively offered Malverde a pardon if he could steal the governor's sword (or in some versions his daughter).
-The bandit succeeded, but this only pushed Cañedo into hunting him down.
-He is supposed to have died in Sinaloa on May 3, 1909.
+According to the mythology of Malverde's life, he held a long-standing rivalry with Francisco Cañedo, the governor of Sinaloa, who he thought mistreated the poor.
+One time, Francisco derisively offered Malverde a pardon if he could steal his sword (or, in some versions, his daughter).
+He is supposed to have died in Sinaloa on 3 May 1909.

 Accounts of his death vary.
 In some versions, he was betrayed and killed by a friend.
 In others, he was shot or hanged by local police.
-His body was supposed to have been denied proper burial, being left to rot in public as an example.
+His body was supposed to have been denied proper burial, being left hanged to rot in public as an example of what happens to those who steal.

-Writer Sam Quinones says that there is no evidence that the Malverde of the legend ever lived, and that the story probably emerged by mixing material from the lives of two documented Sinaloan bandits, Heraclio Bernal (1855–1888) and Felipe Bachomo (1883–1916).
-Bernal was a thief from southern Sinaloa who later became an anti-government rebel.
-Cañedo offered a reward for his capture, and he was betrayed and killed by former colleagues.
-Bachomo was an indigenous Indian rebel from northern Sinaloa who was captured and executed.
+Writer Sam Quinones says that there is no evidence that the Malverde of legend ever lived, and that the story probably emerged by mixing material from the lives of two documented Sinaloan bandits, Heraclio Bernal (1855–1888) and Felipe Bachomo (1883–1916).

-Cult
+Culture

 Since Malverde's supposed death, he has earned a Robin Hood-type image, making him popular among Sinaloa's poor highland residents.
 His bones were said to have been unofficially buried by local people, who threw stones onto them, creating a cairn.
 Throwing a stone onto the bones was thus a sign of respect, and gave the person the right to make a petition to his spirit.
 His earliest alleged miracles involved the return of lost or stolen property.
-His shrine is in Culiacan, capital of Sinaloa.
-Every year on the anniversary of his death a large party is held at Malverde's shrine.
+His shrine is in Culiacán, capital of Sinaloa.
+Every year on the anniversary of his death, a large party is held at Malverde's shrine.
 The original shrine was built over in the 1970s, amid much controversy, and a new shrine was built on nearby land.
 The original site, which became a parking lot, has since been revived as an unofficial shrine, with a cairn and offerings.

 The outlaw image has caused him to be adopted as the "patron saint" of the region's illegal drug trade, and the press have thus dubbed him "the narco-saint."
 However, his intercession is also sought by those with troubles of various kinds, and a number of supposed miracles have been locally attributed to him, including personal healings and blessings.

-According to Patricia Price, "Narcotrafickers have strategically used Malverde's image as a 'generous bandit' to spin their own images as Robin Hoods of sorts, merely stealing from rich drug-addicted gringos and giving some of their wealth back to their Sinaloa hometowns, in the form of schools, road improvements, community celebrations."
+According to Patricia Price, "Narcotraffickers have strategically used Malverde's image as a 'generous bandit' to spin their own images as Robin Hoods of sorts, merely stealing from rich drug-addicted gringos and giving some of their wealth back to their Sinaloa hometowns, in the form of schools, road improvements, [and] community celebrations."

 Spiritual supplies featuring the visage of Jesús Malverde are available in the United States as well as in Mexico.
 They include candles, anointing oils, incense, sachet powders, bath crystals, soap and lithographed prints suitable for framing.